-- Continue to work within our communities and with key stakeholders to deliver a positive impact for the communities we serve - Partner with suppliers who can help us build our ranges faster, smarter and with more sustainable options - Drive product development and design through strategic relationships with our suppliers and take the ethical and responsible sourcing actions that our customers now expect - Grow our culture and organisational performance under an agile working environment to prepare for future developments. - 1.
-Factories with orders over US\$50,000 in FY21. - Tier 1 supplier means supplier of textile, wood and paper products to TWL and WSL being the final manufacture site where our products are made. - Tier 2 supplier means a site that manufactures componentry and processed material inputs such as fabric, buttons and zips, as ordered by sales volume, present in a finished product that is manufactured by a Tier 1 supplier.
+- Continue to work within our communities and with key stakeholders to deliver a positive impact for the communities we serve - Partner with suppliers who can help us build our ranges faster, smarter and with more sustainable options - Drive product development and design through strategic relationships with our suppliers and take the ethical and responsible sourcing actions that our customers now expect - Grow our culture and organisational performance under an agile working. environment to prepare for future developments. - 1.
+Factories with orders over US\$50,000 in FY21. - 2.
+Tier 1 supplier means supplier of textile, wood and paper products to TWL and WSL being the nal manufacture site where our products are made - 3.
+Tier 2 supplier means a site that manufactures componentry and processed material inputs such as fabric, buttons and zips, as ordered by sales volume, present in a finished product that is manufactured by a Tier 1 supplie charities and communities in